Shadowv7/better-object-embed/README.md

 # Better-object-embed

 Better-object-embed is a module that allows you to make embed objects more easily.
-Better-object-embed doesn't use discord.js.
+It is used to transform a builder into an object.Better-object-embed doesn't use discord.js.
 ## Installation